-The histories of Küçükyalı and Bagdat Avenue both date back to the Byzantine era.
-Küçükyalı still has architectural remains from both the Byzantine and Ottoman era.
+The histories of Küçükyalı and Bagdat Avenue date back to the Hellenistic, Byzantine or Ottoman Era.
+Küçükyalı still has architectural remains from both the Hellenistic and Ottoman Era.
 In fact, in 2008, the ruins of The Bryas Palace, were turned into Küçükyalı Arkeopark, the largest urban archaeological site on the Asian side of Istanbul.
 It became open to visitors in 2014.

 Bagdat Avenue also has a long history.
 It was used as a main transportation corridor in the Byzantine and Ottoman eras.
 During the latter, the area around the Avenue and the broader Caddebostan neighborhood was developed as a planning district demarcated for commerce and leisure.

 As is the case in many cities throughout Turkey, Bagdat Avenue and Küçükyalı currently face the threat of urban renewal.
 Urban renewal is increasingly used in Turkey by the government to impose dictatorial and monotonous policies on cities.
 This leads to disastrous outcomes in terms of social equity and living conditions.
 Urban renewal is detrimental to the physical and historical landscape.
 And, it gives no credence to sustainability and aesthetic values like human scale design.